fabrica-devs/fabrica/help.md

         + return to the table calculation
     + File
         + drops down options for 'File'
-    + Edit
-        + drops down options for 'Edit'
-    + Insert
-        + drops down options for 'Insert'
-    + More
-        + drops down options for 'More'
     + Font
         + drops down fonts
     + Size